Are you tired of your hard hat being uncomfortable or irritating during work, and want to know how to make it more comfortable?

 Vented Hard Hats

-Pick hard hats that have built-in vents.
-The designs promote airflow, which helps reduce heat accumulation within the helmet.
+Select hard hats with built-in vents.
+The designs promote airflow, helping reduce heat buildup within the helmet.

 Vent Covers

-If you are in an environment where debris could enter the helmet, use covers for vents to ensure airflow while blocking unwanted objects.
+If you are in an environment where debris could enter the helmet, use vent covers to maintain airflow while blocking unwanted objects.

 Maintain Proper Hygiene